-The many pluses of Senior Travel
+The Many Pluses of Relaxed Travel

 Luxury is as much about eliminating inconvenience as it is pleasure.
 And with this definition, luxury is not necessarily about money, but about planning.
 I want to make sure my mother has as little of the abrasion of travel as possible- no long layovers, no alarm clocks, no schlepping around looking for taxis.
 And trains over planes whenever possible.

-All about the mood
+All About the Mood

 To go from Madrid to Seville, we’ll take the train.
 Spanish trains are notoriously nice, and notoriously expensive.
 We leave from Madrid’s Atocha station, and arrive at Santa Justa in Seville less than three hours later, savoring the Andalusian landscape in between.
 No airport transfers offset the price of the train vs. the “budget” airfare.
 Door to door, the train is the faster option.
-Moreover, we have a huge choice of departure hours.
+Moreover, we have a huge choice of departure times.
 Best of all, going from city center to city center we are constantly in Spain.
 No sterile, international airport vibe breaks the mood.
 Our trip is all about the mood.

 Booking the hotels has been the most fun.
 There are a lot of hotels in Budapest, but for me, there is only the Gellert.
 The reviews have it at less than an 8.
 This is excellent – it weeds out the riff-raff who prize brand new carpeting over high ceilings and wide corridors.
 Our trip is also all about style.
 This was a prerequisite for our hotel choices in Madrid, and Seville also.
 Location is important, but so is local architecture, local texture.
 Hotels should have the distinctive character of their cities.
 We found a great selection for Seville here, for Barcelona here, and for Madrid here

 All About Going Off-Script